brycehenson/bootstrap_error/README.md

 Vol. 81, No. 1 (Jan., 1918), pp. 75-81](http://doi.org/10.2307/2340569) to correct for the bias when using random sampling without replacements.
 Both methods are implemented in this work.

-As a test it is advisable to check that there is no trend in the estimated standard error as function of the size of the subsample.
+As a test it is advisable to check that there is no trend in the estimated standard error as function of the size of the subset.
 Thus the above procedure is repeated at many different fractions of the whole dataset giving the graph below.
 ![fig1](/fig1.png)

 ## Error in the estimated error